-By reflecting on Learning and Development (L&D) as a whole and the strategies we know don’t work, we can rewrite our approach to talent management.
-While reading through, consider what sticks out to you, why it sticks out, and what actionable moves you can make to get your learners right where you want them.
+By reflecting on Learning and Development (L&D) as a whole and the L&D strategies we know don’t work, we can rewrite our approach to enterprise learning.
+While reading this article, consider what sticks out to you, why it sticks out, and what actionable moves you can make to get your learners right where you want them.

 - What is Learning and Development?